-Jackpot payout - means the portion of a jackpot paid by gaming machine personnel.
-The amount is usually determined as the difference between the total posted jackpot amount and the coins paid out by the machine.
+Jackpot payout -the portion of a jackpot paid by gaming machine personnel.
+The amount is usually determined as the difference between the total posted jackpot amount and the accumulated credit paid by the machine.
 May also be the total amount of the jackpot.